beckenrode/mysql-workbench-export-laravel-5-migrations/README.md

 # MySQL Workbench Export Laravel 5 Migrations Plugin

-A MySQL Workbench plugin that allows for exporting a model to Laravel 5 migrations.
+A MySQL Workbench plugin that allows for exporting a model to Laravel 5 migrations that follow PSR-2 coding standards.

 ### Version
 0.1.0